-So called because it is the best point from which to view the beautiful lunar bow.
+So called because it is the best point from which to view the beautiful Lunar Bow.
 A narrow bridge connects this island with Goat Island.

-The lunar bow is only seen for a short time in the month, when the moon is full and sufficiently high in the heavens.
+The Lunar Bow is only seen once a-month, when the moon is full and sufficiently high in the heavens.

-The solar bow is always visible when the sun shines on the Falls on the Falls.
+The Solar Bow is always visible when the sun shines on the Falls.

-It is said by some that Luna Island trembles; which
+It is said by some that Luna Island trembles; which is not improbable.

 A very melancholy accident occurred at the northern extremity of this island in the year 1849.
 The family of Mr. Deforest of Buffalo visited the Falls on the 21st June of that year, along with a young man named Charles Addington.
 They were about to leave this island when Mr. Addington playfully seized Annette, the little daughter of Mr. Deforest, in his arms, and held her over the edge of the bank, exclaiming, "I am going to throw you in."
-A sudden impulse of fear caused the child to bound from his grasp and fall into the rushing stream.
-With a loud cry of horror the young man sprang in to save her, and ere the stricken parents could utter a cry, they both went over the Falls!
-The next day the mangled remains of the child were discovered in the Cave of the Winds, but Addington's body was not found for several days afterwards.
+A sudden impulse of fear caused the child to bound from his grasp and fall into the rushing stream: with a loud cry of horror the young man sprang in to save her, and, ere the stricken parents could utter a cry, they both went over the Falls!
+In the afternoon the mangled remains of the child were discovered in the Cave of the Winds, but Addington's body was not found for several days afterwards.